w3f/staking-rewards-collector/README.md

 **This is no tax advice**: Every user is responsible to do his/her own research about how stake rewards are taxable in his/her regulatory framework.

 # Changelog
-## Version 1.5.1
+## Version 1.5.2
-* Added support to parse Moonbeam staking rewards.
+* Added support to parse Shiden staking rewards.
 The goal is long-term to add more and more parachains.
-* Updated donation addresses.

 For all changes see the changelog.md

 # What can it do?
-* Collect staking rewards for a given public address (currently Polkadot, Kusama, Moonriver, Moonbeam) for a user-specified time window.
+* Collect staking rewards for a given public address (currently Polkadot, Kusama, Moonriver, Moonbeam, Shiden) for a user-specified time window.
 The tool calculates the sum of staking rewards within that period.
 * If the time window allows it (check below some requirements for `start` and `end` date), it also collects daily price data and the fiat value of a stake reward given that day's **opening price**.
 * If a meaningful startBalance (in DOT or KSM) is provided, it can calculate the annualized return rate (extrapolated from your time window to one year).
 * The output is stored in table format as CSV file and as JSON object (with more detailed information).
 For easier processing of multiple addresses, the file names also contain the address.